tusharxoxoxo/fedimint/docs/architecture.md

 * `gateway/cli` - provides cli access and control of a running gatewayd instance

 ## Federation Nodes
-Each of the nodes spawns three long-running tasks in parallel: an API task, a [HBBFT protocol](https://docs.rs/hbbft/latest/hbbft/) task, and a Fedimint consensus task.
+Each of the nodes spawns three long-running tasks in parallel: an API task, an [HBBFT protocol](https://docs.rs/hbbft/latest/hbbft/) task, and a Fedimint consensus task.

 The API task in `net:api:run_server` allows clients to submit a `Transaction` and retrieve the `TransactionStatus`.
 Transactions are validated by the `FedimintConsensus` logic before being stored as proposals in the database.